Bob Chesney

-Robert Edward Chesney (born August 10, 1977) is an American college football coach.
-He is the head football coach for James Madison University, a position he has held since 2024.
-A graduate of Dickinson College, Chesney served as the head football coach at Salve Regina University in Newport, Rhode Island from 2010 to 2012, Assumption College in Worcester, Massachusetts from 2013 to 2017, and the College of the Holy Cross from 2018 to 2023.
+Robert Edward Chesney (born August 10, 1977) is an American college football coach who is the head coach at the University of California, Los Angeles.
+A graduate of Dickinson College, Chesney has also served as the head coach at Salve Regina University, Assumption University, the College of the Holy Cross, and James Madison University.
 At Assumption, he led the Greyhounds to consecutive NCAA Division II Football Championship playoff appearances in the final three years of his tenure.
+At Holy Cross, he led the Crusaders to five straight Patriot League titles.

 Early life and family

-Originally from Kulpmont, Pennsylvania, born to Robert Chesney Sr., and Claudia Chesney (née Yonkovig).
-Has an older brother, Vincent Chesney, and a younger brother, Nicholas Chesney.
+Chesney is originally from Kulpmont, Pennsylvania, born to Robert Chesney Sr., and Claudia Chesney (née Yonkovig).
+He is of Polish, Ukrainian, and Rusyn descent.
+He is a Catholic.
+He has an older brother, Vincent Chesney, and a younger brother, Nicholas Chesney.
+Chesney is a 1996 graduate of Our Lady of Lourdes Regional High School and a 2000 graduate of Dickinson College.
 Married in 2007 to Andrea, he has two daughters and a son.
-Chesney is a 1996 graduate of Our Lady of Lourdes Regional High School and a 2000 graduate of Dickinson College.

 Coaching career

+Salve Regina

-Chesney was hired as the fourth head coach in Salve University football program history following his five-year stint as associate head coach at Johns Hopkins University.
+Chesney was hired as the fourth head coach in Salve Regina University football program history following his five-year stint as associate head coach at Johns Hopkins University and a stint as the head coach of Mount Carmel Area Red Tornadoes.
 Chesney rebuilt a Salve Regina program which had a streak of eight-consecutive losing seasons before his tenure, upon which he posted three winning campaigns in a row.

+Assumption

-Following his success with that program, Chesney was hired as the tenth head coach in Assumption College football program history.
+Following his success with that program, Chesney was hired as the tenth head coach in Assumption College (now Assumption University) football program history.
 Prior to his arrival the Assumption program had posted two winning seasons in the 17 previous years.
 Chesney led the Greyhounds to five-straight winning records and NCAA Tournament appearances in each of his last three years.
 Chesney coached 94 all-conference selections and 12 All-Americans.

+Holy Cross

 On December 14, 2017, Chesney was named the 28th head football coach at the College of the Holy Cross in Worcester, Massachusetts.

-On December 7, 2023, Chesney was named the head football coach at James Madison University.
+Chesney’s tenure as head coach was transformational.
+Over six seasons he compiled a 44–21 overall record, including a dominant 28–4 mark in conference play.
+Under Chesney, Holy Cross claimed an unprecedented five straight Patriot League championships; the first team in league history to do so.
+His 2022 squad went 11–0 in the regular season (the program’s first undefeated regular season since 1991), finished 12–1 overall, and advanced to the FCS quarterfinals — the deepest playoff run for Holy Cross in nearly four decades.
+Across his Holy Cross years, Chesney earned Patriot League Coach of the Year honors three times (2019, 2021, 2022) and was named the AFCA FCS Region 1 Coach of the Year following the 2022 campaign.